 My interest in animal life is varied, but the desert has beckoned me since my first trip to New Mexico as a teen.
-I had time to study and view the desert perhaps more intimately than on past trips.
+This trip I studied the desert perhaps more intimately than on previous trips.
 Putting some meat on the bone, so to speak, with new paintings was a goal.
-As a professional painter, I wanted to cast aside thoughts that restrain creativity.
+As a professional artist, I wanted to cast aside thoughts that restrain creativity.

 The trip taught me I can become too comfortable in the studio, but more surprisingly in the field as well.
 I can't force inspiration.
 There is something always more interesting.
 Sometimes it is as simple as a little cottontail.

 Available: Legacy Gallery